collective/plonetheme.aclark_twitter/README.rst

 Introduction
 ============

-This Plone theme makes your site look like Alex Clark's old Twitter profile.
+This Plone theme is inspired by Alex Clark's old Twitter Profile.

 Installation
 ------------